SpeciesFileGroup/services/README.md

 # Services

-A repository for outlining and documenting services offered by the Species File Group
+A repository for outlining and documenting services offered by the Species File Group.

+See the Wiki for current content.